 #6 – Goodbye to You

-The third and final single from Michelle Branch’s 2001 album, The Spirit Room, was “Goodbye to You,” which was originally recorded for her debut album, Broken Bracelet, but later re-recorded.
+The third and final single from Michelle Branch’s 2001 album, The Spirit Room, was “Goodbye to You,” originally recorded for her debut album, Broken Bracelet, but later re-recorded.
 In 2002, the song peaked at its highest on the US Billboard Mainstream Top 40 at number eleven.
 On the US Billboard Adult Top 40, it charted at number fifteen, and on the US Billboard Hot 100 at number twenty-one.
-The Recorded Music off New Zealand saw Goodbye to You chart to number thirty-two and on the Single Top 100 in the Netherlands, at number seventy-nine.
-The lonely tone associated with the ballad not only showcased the talent behind Branch’s vocals but her guitar play as well.
-It makes for a great breakup song without coming across as hateful or spiteful.
+The lonely tone associated with the ballad showcased the talent behind Branch’s vocals and her guitar play.
+It makes for a great breakup song without being hateful or spiteful.

 #5 – Are You Happy Now?

 On the US Billboard Adult Top 40 Airplay, “Are You Happy Now?” peaked at number four.
 On the US Billboard Hot 100, the song charted at number sixteen.
-The first song released from Michelle Branch’s third studio album, Hotel Paper, also earned international charting success as it peaked as high as number four on Belgium’s Ultratip chart.
+The first song released from Michelle Branch’s third studio album, Hotel Paper, also earned international charting success as it peaked at number four on Belgium’s Ultratip chart.
 Among the nations of Australia, New Zealand, Scotland, and the UK, the song appeared within the top 40 of their respective music charts.
-Are You Happy Now? was nominated for the Grammys Best Female Rock Vocal Performance in 2004, but Pink’s Trouble earned the win instead.
+Are You Happy Now? was nominated for the Grammy Award for Best Female Rock Vocal Performance in 2004, but Pink’s Trouble won instead.

 #4 – All You Wanted